ctkelley/NotebookSIAMFANL/README.md

 # [Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia](https://ctk.math.ncsu.edu/fa20.html)
 ## Published well in time for holiday giving.

-## This is version 1.0!
+## This is version 1.0.
 The book is out and I am done.

-I am now running this with 1.7.2 on Intel Macs and an M1/M2 in native mode!
-Everything works on 1.8.0 as well.
+I am now running this with 1.8.0 on Intel Macs and an M1/M2 in native mode.

 # Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.